caiannello/PugVDP/README.md

 ### Using PugVDP

+	See src/pugvdp/commands.h for command list and video modes

 #### PugVDP Bus Interface (Connecting the Raspberry Pi Pico 2 to a vintage CPU)

+Sorry, I need to document this better.
+My demo platform is an Adafruit Feather RP2350 with HSTX, using the available FFC HDMI accessory.

+Ten contiguous GPIO pins are needed for the bus interface. *I had to remove the RGB LED and reuse its GPIO line (Pin 21) in order to achieve this!*

+Pin assignments:
+-	Pin 20 - Chip-select, active low.
+-	Pin 21 - A0 ( 0: Write command, 1: Write arguments / data )
+-	Pin 22 - D0
+-	Pin 23 - D1
+-	Pin 24 - D2
+-	Pin 25 - D3
+-	Pin 26 - D4
+-	Pin 27 - D5
+-	Pin 28 - D6
+-	Pin 29 - D7

 #### PugVDP Commands